ArtOfGabriel/follow_my_lead_public/readme.md

 I hope folks find this useful and/or interesting.
 I know I learned a lot working on it.
 If this you did, I'd love to hear from you (in part to know whether it's worth the extra effort of sharing stuff in the future).
+Also feel free to ping me if there are parts of the code that aren't clear that you'd like to better understand.

 My twitter is https://twitter.com/gabriel_tez.